nubenetes/awesome-kubernetes/docs/jenkins-alternatives.md

     * [Awesome GitHub Actions](https://github.com/sdras/awesome-actions)
     * [yokawasa/action-setup-kube-tools](https://github.com/yokawasa/action-setup-kube-tools) A GitHub Action that setup Kubernetes tools (kubectl, kustomize, helm, kubeval, conftest, yq) and cache them on the runner.
 It is like a typescript version of stefanprodan/kube-tools with no command input param, but it's very fast as it installs the tools asynchronously.
     * [summerwind/actions-runner-controller](https://github.com/summerwind/actions-runner-controller) This controller operates self-hosted runners for GitHub Actions on your Kubernetes cluster.
+    * [towardsdatascience.com: Jenkins for CI Is Dead: Why Do People Hate It and What’s the Alternative?
+GitHub actions](https://towardsdatascience.com/jenkins-for-ci-is-dead-why-do-people-hate-it-and-whats-the-alternative-8d8b6b88fdba) How to automatically build your Docker images; a case study.
 * [Prow](https://github.com/kubernetes/test-infra/tree/master/prow)
 * [Agola](https://agola.io/)
 * [keptn](https://keptn.sh/) Keptn not only orchestrates Continuous Deployment, but it also orchestrates Continuous or Automated Operations.